5 Rules For Taking A Break In A Relationship – And Why They Work

 Psychologists say that separation can be very healing if the situation is complicated.
 Distance and taking time off allow you to reflect and help you gain clarity.

 If you feel that you need to take a break in your relationship, here’s the right way to go about it.
-Make sure you follow these five rules for taking a break:
+Make sure you follow these guidelines and five rules for taking a break:

 1. Discuss Your Decision Of Taking A Break In Person